 “I love it.
 All my family is here.” —Anonymous, works in Chahat Fashion, a shop on Liberty Avenue

-“The city is actively working on major renovations/expansions to the elementary schools on 101 and 102 streets.
-So, they are certainly investing in expanding seats for more children.”—Anne
+“The city is actively working on major renovations/expansions to the elementary schools on 101st and 102nd streets.
+So, they are certainly investing in expanding seats for more children.” —Anne

 “A lot of people who were raised here come back when they have their own families.” —Helen

-“Kids can walk to school, to soccer, to the school gym for volley ball practice.
+“When things are back to normal, kids can walk to school, to soccer, to the school gym for volleyball practice.
 No need for anyone to be a ‘helicopter parent’ here.” —Regina

 What do residents say about buying or renting here?

 “Lots of young families from Long Island City, Astoria and Park Slope are interested in buying here.
 The northside is a small area and very desirable—it’s historic, has good schools and is on the park.
 There isn’t much inventory so you’ll need to be patient.
 But it’s worth the wait.
-One of my listings, a five-bedroom, two-bath home went into contract two weeks after it went up.
-It sold for $839,000 to a doctor who grew up in the neighborhood and now has three boys of her own, and wants to be close to the schools and the park.” —Regina
+I sold a house to a doctor who grew up in the neighborhood and now has three boys of her own and wants to be close to the schools and the park.” —Regina

 “House prices can knock your eyeballs out.
 I paid nothing for my house back in 1980.” —Helen